TotallyDIO/TotallyDIO/README.md

 please only contact me with the above, if what you're asking for is important enought then i will give you my discord.

 # Stuff i'm working on
-1. Nyarch KDE
+1. Updating Nyarcher & making KDE version
-2. Nyarch Keyring
+2. Possibly a new Nyarch spin
 3. Middle School Python

 i like Persona, Umamusume, general anime stuff.